 Tempe is our last stop.
 University of Advancing Technology places two relevant degrees online: the BS in Network Security and the BS in Technology Forensics.
 The former trains students to become network security specialists through a mix of research and hands-on coursework.
 The latter is designed for students who enjoy sleuthing, either in a law enforcement capacity or at a business.

-At UAT, you don’t have to take a concentration to delve into cyber security topics — there’s a full program for that: the Master of Science in Information Assurance.
+At UAT, there’s another full-on program: the Master of Science in Information Assurance.
 It emphasizes system design and management, so if you need something tailored to skills like hacking and penetration testing, you’ll want to pursue that during your undergraduate career.

 Two major scholarships loom large in the Grand Canyon State, the result of the state’s flagship public universities receiving multimillion dollar grants from the National Science Foundation.
 We’ll cover those and a few other enticing awards for security students at specific schools below:

 Arizona State University

 - CyberCorps Scholarship for Service: Upperclassmen, grad students and PhD candidates enrolled in the Information Assurance concentration can apply for a full ride through this scholarship.
 That’s not just tuition — it’s also money toward health insurance ($1,200 annually), professional development ($3,000), textbooks ($1,000) and living expenses ($20,000 to $30,000).
 If selected for this prestigious renewable scholarship, students must take summer internships and government jobs after graduation.